Alain-Pascal/alx-system_engineering-devops/0x00-shell_basics/README.md

     > This is a script that deletes the directory `my_first_directory` that is in the `/tmp/` directory

 11. 10-back

+    > This script changes the working directory to the previous one

 12. 11-lists
 13. 12-file_type
 14. 13-symbolic_link